openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Introduction

 This specification defines a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets, and Verifiers of Credentials where a high level of security and privacy is required.
 This specification is an interoperability profile that can be used by implementations in various contexts, be it a certain industry or a certain regulatory environment.
-Note that while this profile is aimed at high assurance use-cases, it can also be used for lower assurance use-cases.
+Note that while this specification is aimed at high assurance use-cases, it can also be used for lower assurance use-cases.

-This profile aims to achieve a level of security and privacy that includes the following properties:
+This specification aims to achieve a level of security and privacy that includes the following properties:

 * Authenticity of claims: There is strong assurance that the claims within a Credential or Presentation are valid and bound to the correct Holder.
 This involves the policies and procedures used to collect and maintain the claims, the authentication of the Holder during issuance, and the protection of claim authenticity both at rest (in the wallet) and during presentation.
-The scope for this profile is: security of the issuance process, protection of issued credentials, and mechanisms for the Verifiers to access trustworthy information about the Issuer.
+The scope for this specification is: security of the issuance process, protection of issued credentials, and mechanisms for the Verifiers to access trustworthy information about the Issuer.
 * Holder authentication: There is strong assurance that the Credential is presented by its legitimate Holder in a given transaction.
 This involves proof of Holder binding, which can be validated through several methods.
-The scope for this profile includes secure presentation of key-bound credentials and supporting Claim-based Binding when built on top of this functionality.
+The scope for this specification includes secure presentation of key-bound credentials and supporting Claim-based Binding when built on top of this functionality.

-Note: This profile defines the technical means by which holder authentication can be proven and claim authenticity can be protected using certain protocol and credential format features.
-Out of scope are concrete holder authentication mechanisms (which ensure only the holder can sign the presentation) and policies and procedures (as this is a technical interop profile and not a policy definition).
+Note: This specification defines the technical means by which holder authentication can be proven and claim authenticity can be protected using certain protocol and credential format features.
+Out of scope are concrete holder authentication mechanisms (which ensure only the holder can sign the presentation) and policies and procedures (as this is a technical interoperability profile and not a policy definition).

 Note: This specification fulfils some, but not all, of the requirements to meet the "High" Level of Assurance (LoA) as defined in the eIDAS Regulation [@eIDAS2.0].
-While this profile defines features intended for scenarios targeting a high level of security, these features must be combined with additional measures outside of the scope of HAIP to achieve LoA High compliance.
+While this specification defines features intended for scenarios targeting a high level of security, these features must be combined with additional measures outside of the scope of HAIP to achieve LoA High compliance.

 This specification contains profiles of other specifications.
 It refers to the specifications required for implementations to interoperate among each other and for the optionalities mentioned in the referenced specifications, defines the set of features to be mandatory to implement.

-The profile uses OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI] and OpenID for Verifiable Presentations [@!OIDF.OID4VP] as the base protocols for issuance and presentation of Credentials, respectively.
+The specification uses OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI] and OpenID for Verifiable Presentations [@!OIDF.OID4VP] as the base protocols for issuance and presentation of Credentials, respectively.
 The credential formats used are IETF SD-JWT VC as specified in [@!I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [@!ISO.18013-5].
 Additionally, considerations are given on how the issuance of Credentials in both IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [@ISO.18013-5] formats can be performed in the same transaction.

-A full list of the open standards used in this profile can be found in (#standards-requirements).
+A full list of the open standards used in this specification can be found in (#standards-requirements).

 ## Target Audience/Usage